 Sales charge Up to 5.50% of the NAV per Unit.
 Investors may negotiate for a lower charge.
 The Sales Charge for investors purchasing Units through the EMIS shall be limited to a maximum charge of 3% of the NAV per Unit or as determined by the EPF.
-Repurchase charge charge There will be no Repurchase Charge for this Fund.
+Repurchase charge There will be no Repurchase Charge levied on the repurchase of Units for the Fund.
 Switching fee There will be no switching fee for this Fund.
 However, if the amount of sales charge of the fund (or class) that the Unit Holder intends to switch into is higher than the sales charge imposed by the fund (or class) being switched from, then the difference in the sales charge between the two (2) funds (or classes) shall be borne by the Unit Holder.
 Transfer fee There will be no transfer fee imposed on the transfer facility.